F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

 .. code-block:: terminal

+   cp -r host_volume/.ssh /var/jenkins_home
-   ssh-keygen -f $HOME/.ssh/id_rsa -t rsa -N '' cp /home/snops/host_volume/f5-rs-global-vars-vault.yaml /home/snops/f5-rs-global-vars-vault.yaml
+   cp /home/snops/host_volume/f5-rs-global-vars-vault.yaml /home/snops/f5-rs-global-vars-vault.yaml
-   mkdir ~/.aws && cp /home/snops/host_volume/credentials ~/.aws/credentials
+   mkdir /var/jenkins_home/.aws && cp /home/snops/host_volume/credentials /var/jenkins_home/.aws/credentials
+   echo password > /var/jenkins_home/.vault_pass.txt

 - Edit the encrypted global parameters file ``/home/snops/f5-rs-global-vars-vault.yaml`` by typing:

 .. code-block:: terminal

-   echo password > ~/.vault_pass.txt
-   ansible-vault edit --vault-password-file ~/.vault_pass.txt /home/snops/f5-rs-global-vars-vault.yaml
+   ansible-vault edit --vault-password-file /var/jenkins_home/.vault_pass.txt /home/snops/f5-rs-global-vars-vault.yaml

 - Once in edit mode - type ``i`` to activate INSERT mode and configure your personal information by changing the following variables: ``vault_dac_user``, ``vault_dac_email`` and ``vault_dac_password``
 - Use your student# from Teams for ``vault_dac_user`` - used as a Tenant ID to differentiate between multiple deployments
-- Choose your own (secure) value for ``vault_dac_password`` - this is the password for the ``admin`` user of the BIG-IP
+- Choose your own (secure) value for ``vault_dac_password`` - ** this is the password for the ``admin`` user of the BIG-IP **
 - There are a number of special characters that you should avoid using in passwords for F5 products.
 See https://support.f5.com/csp/article/K2873 for details

 For example: